Purchased before January, 2000

 The silicate fraction of Northwest Africa 468 (~55 vol%, quantifiably a stony-iron) consists of angular, chondritic, fine- to coarse-grained (0.33.5 mm) inclusions (Rubin et al., 2002).
 The silicates are incorporated in plessitic FeNi-metal containing kamacite sparks and spindles.
 These silicates (ave.
 Fa5.3) exist as large, multi-cm-sized masses, along with small mm-sized and smaller grains.
 Other mineral phases present in NWA 468 include low-Ca pyroxene, diopside, and plagioclase, along with troilite, chromite and schreibersite.
 Troilite is prevalent as veins and veinlets surrounding and intruding the silicates, and also occurs as µm-sized grains forming curvilinear trails, resulting in some silicate darkening.

 It was previously shown by Wasson and Kallemeyn (2002) that NWA 468 plots in the high-Au, low-Ni field on elementAu diagrams, relatively close to the sHL subgroup members, and was tentatively considered to be an ungrouped member of the IAB iron-meteorite complex.
 It was associated with another ungrouped iron, the Antarctic meteorite GRV 98003, which plots close to NWA 468 on most elementAu diagrams, and the two were grouped together as a IAB-related duo; however, the two meteorites differ significantly in their Ir, Ga, Ge, Re, and Cr contents.
-Northwest Africa 468 also shows compositional similarities to Sombrerete and Lonaconing, both included as members of the high-Au, low-Ni subgroup (sHL), and to Ventura, an ungrouped IAB-related iron.
+Northwest Africa 468 also shows compositional similarities to Sombrerete (ungrouped silicated iron), Lonaconing (IAB complex, subgroup sHL), and Ventura (ungrouped IAB-related iron).
 The silicate mineralogy of the pyroxene pallasite Y-8451 exhibits similarities as well, and has relatively close O-isotopic ratios.

 The IAB iron-meteorite complex constitutes one of the largest iron chemical groups, and many members contain silicate inclusions within the FeNi-metal host.
 These inclusions can be sulfide-rich, silicate-rich chondritic, silicate-rich nonchondritic, graphite-rich, or phosphate-bearing, consistent with an origin from a quenched impact-melt pool on a metal-rich, carbonaceous chondrite parent body.
 Their formation involved the segregation of an FeS melt from a silicate melt.
 The presence of low-Ca clinopyroxene (a small portion as clinobronzite) and 5-mm-wide taenite crystals in NWA 468 provides evidence in support of crystallization from a rapidly cooled melt, reaching temperatures of ~660°C within a few hours.
 A much slower cooling rate occurred below this temperature as indicated by the nucleation of kamacite sparks and spindles within the plessite.
 A further shock event was responsible for the mobilization and reintroduction of sulfide.

 While it might be true that the FeNi-metal component of NWA 468 is similar to that of the IAB iron complex, elemental abundance ratios of NWA 468 silicates are very similar to those of lodranites.
-Notably, NWA 468 silicates have more negative Δ17O values than those in IAB irons, and the plot on an oxygen three-isotope diagram is a significant distance from the IAB field.
-The O-isotopic composition of NWA 468 is very similar to that of Sombrerete, to meteorites of the acapulcoitelodranite clan, and to the CR and CH chondrites.
-In a similar manner to NWA 468, these particular meteorite groups contain abundant FeNi-metal, and their bulk compositions are consistent with the type of material that was precursor to NWA 468.
+Importantly, NWA 468 silicates have more negative Δ17O values than those for IAB irons, with values of 1.39 and 0.3 to 0.6, respectively (Rubin et al., 2002 and references therein).
+The plot for NWA 468 on an oxygen three-isotope diagram is a significant distance from the IAB field.
+Interestingly, the O-isotopic composition of NWA 468 is very similar to that of Sombrerete, to meteorites of the acapulcoitelodranite clan, and to the CR and CH chondrites.
+In a similar manner to NWA 468, each of these meteorite groups contain abundant FeNi-metal, and their bulk compositions are consistent with the type of material that was precursor to NWA 468.

 Oxygen Isotope Compositions of Silicate-bearing Irons